-General: In general, when preparing to initiate a demolition the following rules should be adhered to: Crimping of detonators, attaching of detonators, final placement of charges and "All Clear Checks" at the completion of a demolition are a 'one-person drill' to minimise the risk to personnel.
+Checks" at the completion of a demolition are a 'one-person drill' to minimise the risk to personnel.
 The 'All Clear Check' shall only be completed by the OIC of the disposal site.

 - SOPs relating to demolitions shall be strictly adhered to and shall include the following safety precautions when conducting either electrical or non-electrical methods of initiation: - Electrical Initiation is the preferred method to be used whenever there is a possibility of a cordon being breached. - b.
 SOPs should detail the circumstances under which each method is to be used. - c.
-Electrical Initiation:

-- The firing point shall be sited outside of the fragmentation hazard zone or be suitably protected against the effects of fragmentation and blast caused from the demolition. - All electrical firing circuits shall be sited a minimum distance of 300m from the nearest radio or radar transmitting aerial when the wattage output is unknown. - The minimum safety distance from all HF vehicle radio transmitters is 160m. - The minimum safety distance from all VHF radios is 20m. - Anti-static precautions shall be taken prior to handling any electro-explosive items. - A wait time of 10 minutes shall be applied for all electrically initiated misfires. - d.
-Non Electrical Initiation: - This may be used when it is considered practical in controlled environments such as minefields. - The minimum length of safety fuse permitted to be used per firing serial shall be equivalent to two minutes of burning time. - The first and last 300mm of the safety fuse coil shall be discarded. - SOPs shall document the rules for safety fuse length calculations. - In the event of a misfire a minimum period of 30 minutes after expected detonation shall elapse before moving forward to investigate the misfire. - e.
+Electrical Initiation: - The firing point shall be sited outside of the fragmentation hazard zone or be suitably protected against the effects of fragmentation and blast caused from the demolition. - All electrical firing circuits shall be sited a minimum distance of 300m from the nearest radio or radar transmitting aerial. - The minimum safety distance from all HF vehicle radio transmitters is 160m. - The minimum safety distance from all VHF radios is 20m. - The minimum distance for high voltage power lines is 200m. - Anti-static precautions shall be taken prior to handling any electro-explosive items. - A wait time of 10 minutes shall be applied for all electrically initiated misfires. - d.
+Non Electrical Initiation: - This may be used when it is considered practical in controlled environments such as minefields. - The minimum length of safety fuse permitted to be used per firing serial shall be equivalent to two minutes of burning time. - The first and last 300mm of the safety fuse coil shall be discarded. - SOPs shall document the rules for safety fuse length calculations. - In the event of a misfire a minimum period of 30 minutes after expected detonation shall elapse before moving forward to investigate the misfire.

+- e.
 Use of Remote Firing Devices (RFDs).
 The use of RFDs has may have advantages over the use of electric cable for the purpose of initiating electrically initiated demolitions.
 The following procedures are to be adhered to when using RFD in South Sudan: - Only approved RFDs are to be used in South Sudan. - RFDs are to be used according to the manufacturer's instructions as long as those instructions do not violate NTSGs. - Before using RFDs on any demolition, the RFD is to be tested on the demolition site using electric test bulbs or squibs, to ensure that the RF environment and ground topography allow the RFD to function as intended. - When using RFDs, all RF safety distances are to be applied FROM THE Rx / cable / detonator assembly.
-There is no RF hazard from the Tx end of the system. i.e. a minimum of 20m / 160m

-- and 300m must be maintained between VHF radio / HF Radio and unknown transmission hazards respectively from the DP.
+There is no RF hazard from the Tx end of the system. i.e. a minimum of 20m / 160m and 300m must be maintained between VHF radio / HF Radio and unknown transmission hazards respectively from the DP.
 There is no requirement to apply RF safety distances from the FP. - Before using RFDs, the equipment is to be approved through NMAA/UNMAS-UNMISS and SOPs for the use of the RFD are to be incorporated into IP SOPs.